Rikenunes8/feup-asso-HouseOfThings/docs/product-envisioning.md

 - Scalability: The system is capable of expanding and accommodating a growing number of devices and rules without sacrificing performance or user experience.

-- Flexibility: The system offers customization options, such as divisions creationg for grouping different devices, allowing users to tailor their home automation network to their specific needs and preferences.
+- Flexibility: The system offers customization options, such as division creation for grouping different devices, allowing users to tailor their home automation network to their specific needs and preferences.

 - Maintainability: We emphasize our clean and modular code architecture and comprehensive documentation to facilitate system maintenance and enable developers to extend and enhance the system as needed.